Uki873/Annke_bot/README.md

 # Annke_bot
-Apenas um ''teste'' Caso queira ultilizar, fique a vontade.
-Qdo for criar o bot ultilize a repl.it e para hospedar vá na uptimerobt ou discloud :D
+Bot basico, e com umas utilidades legais até
+Just a "test" If you want to use it, feel free.
+When creating or bot uusing a replica to host go to uptimerobt or discloud 😊